Christmas Markets in Romania Tour - 6 days

-This tour follows the Christmas Markets organized in Romania during the month of December.
+This tour follows the Christmas Markets organized in Romania during the months of late November and December.
 Start your winter adventure with Bucharest, the capital city of Romania; discover the story of the city and explore the charming Christmas Market in the city center.
 Continue to the Transylvania region and visit Brasov, a typical medieval city founded by the Saxons in the 13th century.
-Visit the city and its popular Christmas Fair from the Council Square.
+Visit the city and its popular Christmas Fair from Council Square.
 The last city you will see is Sibiu, boasting each year the most beautiful Christmas Market in Romania.
-During the trip you will also visit Romania’s impressive castles and medieval citadels (UNESCO Heritage), and you will admire the stunning Carpathian Mountains and the rolling hills of Transylvania.
+During the trip, you will also visit Romania’s impressive castles and medieval citadels (UNESCO Heritage), and you will admire the stunning Carpathian Mountains and the rolling hills of Transylvania.

 Type: private, cultural

 *Please note that this tour is available starting with the second part of November until the 23rd of December (according to the dates of the inauguration of the Christmas Markets in Romania).

 Group of 2-3 persons - €889/person sharing a double room

 Group of 4-8 persons - €700/person sharing a double room

 - The Parliament